 Freeze the sorbet according to the manufacturer’s instructions.

-I freeze a bowl to the put the sorbet in so it won’t melt when you take it out of the machine.
+I freeze a container to the put the sorbet in so it won’t melt when you take it out of the machine.
 Freeze it immediately.

 If the sorbet hardens a bit after being frozen for a couple of days, you can temper it by letting it “warm up” in the refrigerator for 20 minutes before serving.